Ochibobo/opslag/src/storage/README.md

   - [ ] Each table is a file
   - [ ] Each index is a file too
 - [ ] The storage model
-  - [ ] Opslag is a Key/Value store
+  - [ ] Lignum is a Key/Value store
   - [ ] It uses the PAX storage model; a combination of row-oriented & column-oriented storage model
-- [ ] The file organization structurev
+- [ ] The file organization structurer
   - [ ] Heap file organization
   - [ ] Tree file organization
   - [ ] Sequential/Sorted File organization